nicolashahn/nicolashahn.github.io/_posts/2019-06-17-program-in-python-go-rust.md

   manually pass them back up over and over again.
-This again results in brevity and code that isn't littered with Go's infamous `if err != nil` pattern, though you do need to be aware of what possible exceptions can be thrown by a function and all(!) of its internal calls (using `except Exception:` is a bad-practice workaround for this).
+This again results in brevity and code that isn't littered with Go's infamous `if err != nil` pattern, though you do need to be aware of what possible exceptions can be thrown by a function and all(!) of its internal calls (using `except Exception:` is a usually-bad-practice workaround for this).
 Good docstrings and tests can help here, which you should be writing in either language.
 Go's system is definitely safer.
 You're still allowed to shoot yourself in the foot by ignoring the `err` value, but the system makes it obvious that this is a bad idea.